Pl0p/Modular_Synth/List_by_function.md

  - [Crush delay v3](https://www.befaco.org/crush-delay-v3/) : Crush Delay v3 is a special Echo-Delay unit based on the PT2399 IC, which is able to offer 400ms of clean delay and up to 2 seconds of dirty repetitions, having a special talent to generate noisy-glitch textures
  - [4xD](https://burnit.co.uk/sdiy/index.php?page=4xd) : The 4xD started life because I wanted a number of simple, high quality, mono delays to create spatial effects for mix elements
  - [Digital Delay](http://familjenronnberg.se/~niklas/diy/eurorack/digital_delay/) : A rather nice sounding digital delay based on the HT8972 chip
+ - [1-bit delayline](https://www.schmitzbits.de/ddl.html) : The circuit shown is just the delay core, and is part of a larger system.
+In my opinion this is a good demonstration on how to interface a DRAM with an AVR microcontroller
+ - [PT2399](https://www.schmitzbits.de/pt2399.html) : Schmitzbits's delay unit based on the PT2399 chip

 # REVERB/ECHO
  - [Spring](https://www.musicthing.co.uk/pages/spring.html) : spring reverb optimised for modular use